 A new survey may be filed incorporating various lands under a single description.
 In unplatted or unsubdivided land, this will result in a new single parcel.
 Consult with a professional surveyor as to the survey standards of the county.

 In platted subdivisions, new descriptions may be filed that reference the existing parcel numbers or platted parcels may be vacated.
 Again, consult a professional surveyor and note that new surveys must be reviewed by the Countyís Map Department before proceeding to the Auditor.

 For Zoning Purposes

-When an owner of two or more adjacent lots chooses (or is required) to combine those lots to allow greater flexibility in the placement of the house or other structures/utilities, local zoning may require the lot combination described above to be completed prior to the release of a zoning permit.
-Townships may also require that a new survey be filed as additional insurance that these lots will continue to be owned by the same entity.
+When an owner of two or more adjacent parcels chooses (or is required) to combine the land to allow greater flexibility in the placement of the house or other structures/utilities, local zoning may require the "lot combination for tax purposes" described above to be completed prior to the release of a zoning permit.

 Again, this process does not require involvement by the Regional Planning Commission.

 PLEASE BE ADVISED that some parcels, particularly those within platted subdivisions, may include drainage and/or utility easements that are NOT affected by lot combinations, regardless of the process followed above.
 Platted easements must be vacated or moved through a process which includes the County Engineerís office and County Commissioners if the owner intends to build within those easements.
 Some easement which were created by a plat may need to go through the RPC for vacation.